pyinstaller/pyinstaller-hooks-contrib/README.rst

 environment.
 A package hook (there are several types of those) tells PyInstaller what to include in the final app - such as the data files and (hidden) imports mentioned above.

-This repository is a collection of hooks for many packages, and allows PyInstaller to work with these packages with no extra configuration.
+This repository is a collection of hooks for many packages, and allows PyInstaller to work with these packages seamlessly.

 Installation
 ------------